Mat-Gug/energy-churn-prediction/README.md

 - `data` folder: It contains raw and processed datasets used and created throughout the project.
 - Three Jupyter Notebooks guiding the full churn prediction pipeline (data cleaning, data preparation, model training/evaluation, and cutoff optimization).
 - `utils.py` and `model_building_utils.py`: Python utility scripts for preprocessing, data visualization, data preparation, and model training.
-- `requirements.txt` – Lists the required Python packages for this project.
+- `requirements.txt`: It lists the required Python packages for this project.

 # 🔧 Setup Instructions